-Dual honours courses:
+Dual honours courses

 BA/BSc (Hons) Landscape Architecture

-The BA (Hons) (UCAS code: K3K4) in Landscape Architecture aims to educate Landscape Architects who combine design skills with a sound understanding of urban design theory, planning and practice.
+This course aims to educate Landscape Architects who combine design skills with a sound understanding of urban design theory, planning and practice.
 If you enjoy subjects such as geography, politics, economics or history you will appreciate the scope and challenge of this course in addressing issues which examine the role of the environment in meeting the changing needs of individuals and societies.
 Students completing this course are in a strong position to appreciate the planning context in which design takes place and the wider implications of their landscape design proposals.

-The BSc (Hons) (UCAS code: KC39) in Landscape Architecture aims to educate Landscape Architects who have a more in-depth understanding of ecology and habitat creation.
+This course aims to educate Landscape Architects who have a more in-depth understanding of ecology and habitat creation.
 If you enjoy subjects related to biology or environmental sciences, or have a keen interest in the natural world, this course will equip you to combine a more detailed appreciation of ecological processes and how they work within the designed landscape.
 Through their specialist training in ecology graduates are able to assist in the restoration of degraded environments and also to understand the wider implications of design proposals on existing habitats.

 Architecture and Landscape